 Scale Invariant: A Multi-Scale Approach

-Depending on the content of the image we need to detect the scale and to use it to vary the size of the window W for computing corners!
+- Depending on the content of the image:

+- We need to detect the scale of corner.

+- We need to use its scale to vary the size of the window W for computing corners!

 Scale Invariant: The Signature Function